Maya Azucena: Solo work

-Her 2007 single, "Make It Happen," combined various styles into a track that peaked at No. 3 on Billboard's Hot Club Dance Chart.
-The track was released on a CD by Kult Records that featured several remixes.

-Maya's second major release was her 2007 album Junkyard Jewel on Purpose Music Group Records.
-The album is an all-acoustic performance of vocals, guitar, percussion.
-The album also featured cello and violin on certain tracks.
+Azucena's second major album Junkyard Jewel was released on Purpose Music Group Records in 2007.
+All tracks were acoustic, with several featuring string instruments.
 The song "Set You Free" was used in a Ford Motors Podcast.
 The song "Down, Down" was used in an episode of HBO's The Wire.
 The album was nominated for the Best Female Vocalist of the Year and Album of the Year at the SoulTracks Reader's Choice Awards.

 In 2008, Taste This, a mix CD made by AMORE was released into circulation.
 The CD featured Rich Medina, Stephen Marley, Buckshot, among others.

-In 2009, she released a music video for her song "Get It Together", directed by Seth Kushner.
+In 2009, Azucena released a music video for her song "Get It Together", directed by Seth Kushner.
 The song was inspired by the work of Martin Luther King Jr.

 Collaborations

-Maya sang a duet with Stephen Marley on his 2007 record Mind Control.
+Azucena sang a duet with Stephen Marley on his 2007 record Mind Control.
 The album won a Grammy Award for Best Reggae Album in 2008.

-Maya developed a musical relationship with Croatian singer Gibonni.
+Azucena developed a musical relationship with Croatian singer Gibonni.
 She sang on his 2006 album Unca Fibre, which garnered two Croatian Grammy Awards (aka 'Porin').
-Aside from appearing on two of his records, including aforementioned album and Acoustic/Electric, Maya has joined him in extensive touring and television appearances throughout Europe.
+Aside from appearing on two of his records, including aforementioned album and Acoustic/Electric, Azucena has joined him in extensive touring and television appearances throughout Europe.
 She has also collaborated with the album On je moj Bog, by Croatian musical group "Emanuel" and on album Veliki umovi 21. stoljeca, by band "Bolesna braca".
-Maya also participated in a live concert of Oliver Dragojevic in Pula Arena 2007.
+Azucena also participated in a live concert of Oliver Dragojevic in Pula Arena 2007.

-Maya sang with Peruvian American rapper Immortal Technique on the track Crimes of the Heart from the 2008 album The 3rd World.
+Azucena sang with Peruvian American rapper Immortal Technique on the track Crimes of the Heart from the 2008 album The 3rd World.

-In response to the 2010 Haiti earthquake, Maya sang with emcee Cormega on his tribute song I Made A Difference.
+In response to the 2010 Haiti earthquake, Azucena sang with emcee Cormega on his tribute song I Made A Difference.
 The song also featured Redman, The Revelations, and various other artists.

-She sings on the new Fitz and the Tantrums album Pickin' Up the Pieces.
-Maya's vocals are most prominently featured on the tracks Breakin' The Chains of Love and Winds of Change.
-The album has received critical acclaim and has reached No. 2 on the Billboard Heatseekers Chart.
+Azucena sings on the new Fitz and the Tantrums album Pickin' Up the Pieces.
+Azucena's vocals are featured on the tracks Breakin' The Chains of Love and Winds of Change.
+The album has received acclaimation and reached No. 2 on the Billboard Heatseekers Chart.

-Maya sang on the 2002 Norman Brown album Just Chillin'.
+Azucena sang on the 2002 Norman Brown album Just Chillin'.
 The album won the 2003 Grammy Award for Best Pop Instrumental Album.

-Maya also collaborated with Jonathan Peters with the song Music.
+Azucena also collaborated with Jonathan Peters with the song Music.

 Acknowledgements

-Her song Make It Happen made it to No. 3 on the Billboard Dance chart.
+Azucena's song Make It Happen made it to No. 3 on the Billboard Dance chart.